bessarabov/mac2mqtt/README.md

 To build this program yourself, follow these steps:

 1. Clone this repo
-2. Make sure you have installed go, for example with `brew install go`
+2. Make sure you have installed `go`, for example with `brew install go`
 3. Install its dependencies with `go install`
 4. Build with `go build mac2mqtt.go`